SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Declarations.rst

 Class declarations can't contain protocol declarations.
-For a discussion and several examples of classes that include these kind of declarations, see :doc:`../LanguageGuide/CustomTypes`.
+For a discussion and several examples of classes that include these kind of declarations, see :doc:`../LanguageGuide/ClassesAndStructures`.

-Class types can inherit from only one parent class, its *superclass*, but can adopt any number of protocols.
+A class type can inherit from only one parent class, its *superclass*, but can adopt any number of protocols.
 The *superclass* appears first in the **type-inheritance-clause**, followed by any *adopted protocols*.